Skip to main content

 • Minimally Invasive

-Small incisions reduce tissue damage and scarring
+Small incisions (often just needle punctures) reduce tissue damage and scarring compared to open surgery

 • Faster Recovery

-Most patients resume normal activities within 1-2 days
+Most patients resume normal activities within 1-2 days compared to weeks with traditional surgery

 • Precision Targeting

-Real-time imaging minimizes damage to healthy tissue
+Real-time imaging allows millimeter-level accuracy, minimizing damage to healthy tissue

 Potential Risks